-Date Event 1845, Sep The Battle of Nauvoo occurs as a mob of 1000 men , 1 attack the scant 100 remaining residents of Nauvoo.
+Date Event 1844, Sep Brigham Young convinces the Mormons in Nauvoo that he is the rightful successor to Joseph Smith James Strang makes a claim that he has been designated Joseph's successor.
+Many of the known conspirators ally themselves with Strang Brigham Young and Heber Kimball begin to marry the widows of Joseph Smith 1845, Oct William Smith excommunicated after openly preaching regarding spiritual wifery 1845, Dec The Nauvoo temple is dedicated and ordinance work begins 1845, Feb The Mormons begin to leave Nauvoo, hoping to reach the Rockies in time to plant crops in summer 1845.
+They will not arrive until July 1847 1845, Sep The Battle of Nauvoo occurs as a mob of 1000 men attack the scant 100 remaining residents of Nauvoo.
 1846, Jul 500 men sign up to serve in the US Army to fight in the Mexican War.
 This Mormon Battalion never sees battle, but finds gold at Sutter's Mill and paves the wagon road across the Sierra Madres that will be used by those bound to California during the gold rush.
 1847, Jul The first Mormons arrive in Salt Lake Valley.
-Brigham 73 Young declares that "This is the right place" 1848, Sep The Holmes-Thompson party, Battalion members who , 1 paved the wagon trail over the Sierra Madres, return to their families in Salt Lake valley 1852, Aug Orson Pratt preaches a public sermon announcing Mormons formally embrace the doctrine of plural marriage 1853, Jul Former Nauvoo Stake President, William Marks, publishes account where Joseph Smith had condemned "this doctrine of polygamy, or Spiritual-wife System" weeks before his death in 1844.
+Brigham Young declares that "This is the right place" 1848, Sep The Holmes-Thompson party, Battalion members who paved the wagon trail over the Sierra Madres, return to their families in Salt Lake valley 1852, Aug Orson Pratt preaches a public sermon announcing Mormons formally embrace the doctrine of plural marriage 1853, Jul Former Nauvoo Stake President, William Marks, publishes account where Joseph Smith had condemned "this doctrine of polygamy, or Spiritual-wife System" weeks before his death in 1844.
 1857, May Apostle Parley P. Pratt is gunned down and stabbed by Hector McLean, whose wife and children had accepted Pratt's protection in fleeing the abusive McLean.
 Pratt died hours later from loss of blood.
-The killing revives Mormon feelings of persecution anchored in the killing of Joseph and Hyrum Smith 1857, Jul Federal troops leave Fort Leavenworth, KS, bound to Utah Territory to subdue to Mormons, who are believed to be in open rebellion against the United States 1857, Sep Under orders from Brigham Young to avoid interactions with non-Mormon wagon trains, Mormons refrain from giving customary assistance to those traveling through Utah to California.
-The Baker- Fancher Party attempt to reach California by taking a trail through southern Utah.
-The Baker-Fancher party was attacked after finding fresh water and grazing for livestock at Mountain Meadows.
-All in the party old enough to identify who the attackers had been were killed.
-1858, Mar Mormons throughout Utah Territory, eventually totaling an estimated 30,000, board up their homes and move sout of Traverse Mountain, separating Salt Lake Valley from Utah Valley.
+The killing revives Mormon feelings of persecution anchored in the killing of Joseph and Hyrum Smith